Aged Care Fees and Costs Explained (With Printout)

-If you are missing either of these documents, our friendly team can point you in the right direction and assist completing the assessments.
+If you are missing either of these documents, our friendly team can point you in the right direction and assist completing them.

 What you pay in care fees and accommodation payments will depend on your income and assets and the value of the home you’re purchasing.